DrPayne25/Reading-Notes/201/class-06.md

 - Text
 - lucky.playful = true would add the key playful and assign it a value true
 - this.name = this would refer to the object when your inside of it vs outside of it
+- DOM = Document object model
+- Get a recording of the lesson for 5/11/21 at 8:12
+-

 ---